GrugLikesRocks/Rising-Revenant/README.md

 **WIP**

-Last Standing – The Ultimate Defense Game
+Rising Revenant – The Ultimate Defense Game

-Embark on a journey into the world of the Atlas, where explorers establish outposts amidst the untamed wilds, each bracing for a series of cataclysmic events.
-Last Standing isn't just a game; it's a test of your strategy, resilience, and foresight.
+Embark on a journey into the world of the Atlas, where revenants establish outposts amidst the untamed wilds, each bracing for a series of cataclysmic events.
+Rising Revenant isn't just a game; it's a test of your strategy, resilience, and foresight.

 On-Chain Events